adityyaaa-01/Multiple-Linear-Regression/README.md

 ## 📈 Result

 The model learns the relationship between features (experience, age) and salary, allowing predictions for unseen data.
 A 3D plot shows the regression plane fitted to the data.

+---

+**📌 Don't forget to star ⭐ the repository if you found it helpful!**